digdir/dialogporten-frontend/packages/docs/docs/development/automated+tests.md

 - **Examples**:
   - For a custom button component, verify the button's visibility and simulate a click event, rather than checking if a specific function was called.

-Smoke test (i.e. `check if they render OK`) for our custom React components with stories are auto-generated and can be run with `pnpm test:storybook` in the Storybook project (`/packages/storybook/`).
-More functional tests of the component can be added with [the following recipe](https://storybook.js.org/docs/writing-stories).

-For all other uses cases, e.g. components not fit for Storybook, we use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) and [Vitest](https://vitest.dev/) as runner.
+We use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) and [Vitest](https://vitest.dev/) as runner.

 ### Integration Testing and E2E